HackMerced/javascript/README.md

 # HackMerced JavaScript Style Guide() {

-"Do this and we'll have to refactor way less.*
+"Do this and we'll have to refactor way less."

 Forked from the [Airbnb JS Style Guide](https://github.com/airbnb/javascript)